RESUME

 Macquarie University

-Informatics is a business unit that creates an information technology leading edge for Macquarie University, designing, deploying and delivering great products and services.
+Informatics is a computer science department that creates an information technology edge for Macquarie University.

 2010-2011